Quitclaim Deeds: Michigan Lawyer Explains What, When, and Why

 A quitclaim deed is a document that transfers ownership of a property from a grantor to a grantee.
 Unlike covenant or warranty deeds, quitclaim deeds do not ensure a clear title.
 Having no guarantee means the grantor is not liable for any problems or claims that may arise after the transfer.
 Regardless of the risks to the grantee or buyer, quitclaim deeds are allowed in Michigan since they can be utilized in instances where no warranty is required.

-infographic of the purpose of quitclaim deeds
+infographic of what is the purpose of quitclaim deeds

 What Are Quitclaim Deeds Used for?